-When you buy a full size car, truck, or SUV, you're making a major investment, and maximizing your cost of ownership means keeping it in good condition for as long as possible.
+When you buy a full-size car, truck, or SUV, you're making a major investment, and maximizing your cost of ownership means keeping it in good condition for as long as possible.
 Still, a lot of car owners don't maintain their vehicles regularly.
 As a result, they end up experiencing serious mechanical issues that could have been avoided with some preventative maintenance.
-Here are some basic tips to maintain your transportation investment.
+Here are some basic tips for maintaining your transportation investment.

 Do A Visual Check of Your Vehicle

 Give your car a visual once-over on a regular basis to assess its condition.
 Test the lights, check the air pressure in your tires, and confirm that the tires have sufficient tread.
 Listen for any unusual sounds, inside and out, when you start the vehicle and while you are driving it.
 If you detect anything out of the ordinary, take the car to the shop for a more in-depth inspection.

 You can also look into the interior of your car.
 This visual check should cover the seats, headrests, and steering wheel of your car.
 Make sure to take thorough measures to clean each section.
 A great way to stay clean is to buy a car seat organizer to keep all your things in one section.

 Check All Fluid Levels

 Learn how to check fluid levels for antifreeze, power steering, transmission, and even the wiper washer.
 If you can't see the tank level directly, in most cases you can use a dipstick or gauge to check current levels and compare them to optimal ones.
 If you're running low, add more (if you know how) only to the fill mark, or get it done professionally.
 If you spot a leak, take the car to the shop right away.

 Check Your Oil